Harvey Weinstein doesn't think he can get a fair trial in Manhattan - 41NBC News | WMGT-DT

 The allegations against Weinstein and other powerful Hollywood men spawned the #MeToo movement in 2017.

-Rotunno said at a news conference last month following the change in attorneys, that her client “has been railroaded” and she has proof the relationships were consensual.
+Rotunno said at a news conference last month after taking over the case that Weinstein “has been railroaded” and she has proof the relationships were consensual.